-I would jump on every fad that I heard about and constantly feel like I was never doing enough to be “healthy” based on what I heard in the media or things my friends would say, never confident in my own nutrition choices, constantly chasing the next thing that was never right for me and my lifestyle, not to mention stressful, sometimes expensive and totally not sustainable.
+I would jump on every fad that I heard about and constantly feel like I was never doing enough to be “healthy” based on what I heard in the media or things my friends would say.
+Never confident in my own nutrition choices, constantly chasing the next thing that was never right for me and my lifestyle, not to mention stressful, sometimes expensive and totally not sustainable.

-As I worked with clients and chatted more with my followers on social media, I realized having confidence in our food choices is something a lot us of don’t have, and it’s totally not our fault.
+As I worked with clients and chatted more with my people on social media, I realized having confidence in our food choices is something a lot us of don’t have, and it’s totally not our fault.

 So let’s learn a little more about food confidence, shall we?!

 Food confidence goes hand in hand with body love.
 Having confidence in your food choices helps you to feel good in your own skin too.
 It’s an approach of gratitude for all of the wonderful things our bodies allow us to do versus constantly being at war with our bodies and wanting to change them.

 Food Confidence Manifesto

-#3 Honoring your body and how you feel in the moment vs. constantly forcing workouts, certain meals and routines that just don’t suit your lifestyle.
+#3 Honor how your body feels in the moment vs. constantly forcing workouts, certain meals and routines that just don’t suit your lifestyle.
 This is why most diets don’t work.
 They don’t cater to you or your lifestyle AT ALL.
 You have to cater to them and when it becomes too stressful or not fun, you stop and feel like you failed when in reality they almost always are not meant for long term use.
 Instead of that pattern, it’s time to get curious about what health and nutrition habits make you feel good on a daily basis, don’t stress you out, and work for your lifestyle.
 It’s time to enjoy exercise and celebrate your body for everything it allows you to do on daily basis.
 Which brings me to the next one!